QI-CSHL/QuantLabs2025/qi_2025_analysis_lab_manual/Lab06_DL4MIA_Zero_N2V_StarDist_CellPose3.md

 - Appreciate how Neural Networks are trained
 - Segmentation with Cellpose{cite}`Stringer2024-gd`
 - Learn how to make your own conda environment and install packages from pip
-- Denoising with Careamics in python
+- Denoising with CAREamics in python
 - Bonus: Try in-browser classification with Piximi
 - Bonus: Use Noise2Void in Fiji
 - Bonus: Segmentation with StarDist in “Zero”